The Best Cheesecake Known to Man (Meet and Greet with Anne Mateer, Plus a Book Giveaway!)

 I’m thrilled to welcome Anne Mateer today!
 Her book, At Every Turn, recently released with Bethany House Publishers, and its premise grabbed me right away.
 I loved the concept of a girl in the early 1900s who has a need for speed and ends up in auto races, and the book didn’t disappoint.
-(Keep reading for how you can win yourself a copy!)

 Anne Mateer has a long-held passion for history and historical fiction.
 She and her husband live near Dallas, Texas, and are the parents of three young adults.
 You can connect with her online at: www.annemateer.com, Facebook, Twitter, and Pinterest.

 Welcome, Anne!
 Let’s speed on to the interview.
-(Sorry for the cheesy joke…I couldn’t resist.) :)
+(Sorry for theย cheesy joke…I couldn’t resist.) ๐

 Opener Question: What seven words best describe you?